laravel-enso/forms/README.md

     ```

     Note that when giving a number of columns, the fields will be evenly divided into columns, and will have equal width.
     If a custom value is given, then you may specify on each field the desired width.
+See below for more information.

     Note that when using the money input type, you should read the
     [accounting.js](http://openexchangerates.github.io/accounting.js/) documentation, as these details are